ProAgent: Building Proactive Cooperative Agents with Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we have introduced ProAgent, a proactive framework grounded in LLMs, with the primary objective of addressing the multi-agent coordination predicament.
-By leveraging the inherent faculties of LLMs encompassing common sense comprehension and language-centric task understanding, coupled with explicit mechanisms for reasoning and planning, ProAgent demonstrates remarkable performance within cooperative AI scenarios.
-Notably, it showcases a remarkable capacity to cooperate effectively with novel agents, dynamically tailoring its conduct to harmonize with its teammate's strategies.
-The pivotal reasoning and planning modules operate exclusively on human language, underpinning its transparency and interpretability.
-Experiments on cooperating with both AI agents and humans in the Overcooked-AI demonstrate the effectiveness of ProAgent over state-of-the-art methods.
-These encouraging results pave the way for further advancements in cooperative AI built upon LLMs.
+In this work, we propose \textbf{ProAgent}, a proactive LLM-based agent framework, with the primary objective of addressing the multi-agent coordination predicament.
+By leveraging the inherent faculties of LLMs encompassing common sense comprehension and language-centric task understanding, coupled with explicit mechanisms for reasoning and planning, ProAgent demonstrates remarkable performance within various coordination scenarios.
+Experiments on cooperating with both AI agents and human proxies in the Overcooked-AI demonstrate the effectiveness of ProAgent over state-of-the-art methods.
+Moreover, ProAgent's reasoning and planning are based on natural language, which is interpretable and friendly to humans.
+These encouraging results pave the way for further advancements in both cooperative multi-agent and human-compatible AI systems built upon LLMs.